dyc3/opentogethertube/docker/DOCKER.md

 ## Development

+The development image use docker-compose with redis and postgres in seperate containers.

 To use the development image, please follow the steps below.

 1. Next you need to set up your configuration.
 Start by copying the example